Development of the Electronic Communications Sector

 Public mobile telephone services shall mean public telephone services provided on the public mobile communications network.

-In 2022 the right to engage in public mobile telephone connection network and/or service provision activities was held by 26 economic entities.
+In 2025 the right to engage in public fixed telephone connection network and in public mobile telephone connection network and/or service provision activities were held by 68 economic entities.

 Broadband Internet Access